CSFrequency/react-firebase-hooks/firestore/README.md

 - `reference`: (optional) `firestore.DocumentReference` for the data you would like to load
 - `options`: (optional) `Object` with the following parameters:
-  - `idField`: (optional) name of the field that should be populated with the `firestore.DocumentSnapshot.id` property.
-  - `refField`: (optional) name of the field that should be populated with the `firestore.QuerySnapshot.ref` property.
   - `snapshotListenOptions`: (optional) `firestore.SnapshotListenOptions` to customise how the collection is loaded
   - `snapshotOptions`: (optional) `firestore.SnapshotOptions` to customise how data is retrieved from snapshots
-  - `transform`: (optional) a function that receives the raw `firestore.DocumentData` to allow manual transformation of the data where required by the application.
-See [`Transforming data`](#transforming-data) below.

 Returns: